 To start, let’s examine the essential steps of an ecommerce checkout process, and then dive into why customers are abandoning checkout.
-Once we have a clear understanding of that, we can move on to methods for optimizing an ecommerce checkout.
+Once we have a good understanding, we’ll cover best practices for optimizing an ecommerce checkout.

 The typical checkout process for a customer is: